farzeenka/Siamese-network/README.md

 Evaluation & Visualization: After training, the model computes cosine similarity distributions on test splits and plots them via utils.plotSimilarities, providing intuitive diagnostics of model performance.

-This implementation is motivated by SigNet (Dey et al., 2017) fileciteturn0file0, extended to new simulation-based signature datasets (F1 and Gear Pump) and enriched with interpretability visualizations.
+This implementation is motivated by SigNet (Dey et al., 2017).